 The Best Time To Work-Out Is Morning

 Most people will swear by this, but don’t get carried away.
-Something that works for others might not necessarily be beneficial for you.
+Trainers reveal the worst fitness advice and this is Something that works for some but it might not necessarily be beneficial for you.
 The best time to work-out is the time that suits you and your schedule.

 Calories burn and muscles strengthen at any time of the day.
-The only advice would be to not have an extreme work-out session right before going to bed, as it can interfere with normal cardiac functions while sleeping .
+The only advice would be to not have an extreme work-out session like strength training right before going to bed, as it can interfere with normal cardiac functions while sleeping .

 Every Exercise Has One Specific Way In Which You Can Perform It

 Believe it or not, there’s more than one way to perform a particular exercise.
 Be it squats, lunges or anything else, there are plenty of variations and alternatives.
 If you find it difficult or uncomfortable to perform a certain exercise, you can find an alternative variation with the help of your certified personal trainer or by searching online.